Experimental Design in Education

 Theoretical Justification: This robustness is primarily due to the Central Limit Theorem (CLT), which states that, for sufficiently large sample sizes (typically \(n≥30\) per group), the sampling distribution of the mean approaches normality, even if the underlying population distribution is non-normal.

-This means that, unless the data are heavily skewed or have extreme outliers, ANOVA results remain valid and Type I error rates are not severely inflated.
+This means that unless the data are heavily skewed or have extreme outliers, ANOVA results remain valid and Type I error rates are not severely inflated.

 The homogeneity of variance (homoscedasticity) assumption states that all groups should have equal variances.
 ANOVA can tolerate moderate violations of this assumption, particularly when: